 Window Box Plants

 It is important that porch and window boxes be planted with varieties suitable to location.
+Moreover, garden insects and pests are just as plentiful in a window box so learn nine tips for eco friendly garden pest control.
 In full sun, plant verbena (dwarf, compact varieties), petunia (Rose of Heaven or Rosy Morn), coleus, anagallis, or geranium.
 In part shade, use petunia, coleus, certain varieties of ferns for your area and recommended by your garden store for window box gardening.
 Where the sun shines until 9 or 10 o’clock, with full shade from these hours until 3 o’clock and with full sun again until is sets, plant in your window boxes tuberous-rooted begonias or fancy-leaved caladiums.
 Both grow from bulbs.
 In full shade, use fancy-leaved caladiums or shade-loving ferns.
 Soil for potted or boxed plants should be richer than that of the garden.
 When filling a box with soil, distribute it in two inch layers, firming each down with a brick.
 Fill to within an inch from the top, and then water thoroughly.
 [Author: Joseph H. Sperry]